shahidk550/codingTasks/README.md

 ```
 source venv/bin/activate
 ```
-The virtual environemnt should start to run and the (venv) should be shown in the terminal like below:
+The virtual environment should start to run and the (venv) should be shown in the terminal like below:

 <img width="286" alt="Screenshot 2025-01-20 at 16 18 28" src="https://github.com/user-attachments/assets/fcccccf3-b6b9-4601-90c0-1871ba515571" />